Intensive Outpatient Program For Teens In Wake Forest, Raleigh & Durham, NC

 IOP Schedule

-Our IOP runs Tuesday, Wednesday, and Thursday from 3:00pm until 6:00pm.
-The group curriculum for IOP allows teens to explore the core concepts from evidence-based treatment models, such as Dialectical Behavior Therapy, Cognitive Behavior Therapy, and Acceptance and Commitment Therapy.
+Our IOP runs on Tuesday, Wednesday, and Thursday from 3:00 PM until 6:00 PM.
+The group curriculum for IOP allows teens to explore core concepts from evidence-based treatment models, such as Dialectical Behavior Therapy, Cognitive Behavior Therapy, and Acceptance and Commitment Therapy.

-Please Note: Effective May 20th, our IOP services will also be available on Mondays, Wednesdays, and Fridays from 12:00 PM to 3:00 PM.
+Starting May 20th, our IOP services will also be available on Mondays, Wednesdays, and Fridays from 12:00 PM to 3:00 PM.
+This expanded schedule offers additional opportunities for teens to engage in therapeutic activities and individual therapy appointments.

 What Happens In IOP?